Write Xiaohongshu Cover Text With AI (2026)

-Generate 5 Xiaohongshu cover-text candidates that stay legible at 60×80px thumbnail size, carry a curiosity hook in line one, and qualify the audience in line two — without using your niche's overplayed phrase.
+Generate 5 Xiaohongshu cover-text candidates that stay legible at feed-thumbnail size, hook in line one, qualify the audience in line two, and avoid your niche's overplayed phrase.
+With the AI tools that write native Mandarin best.

 The task

-Your Xiaohongshu post is shot, edited, and the title is decent.
-Now you have to write the text that overlays the cover image — the thing the explore-feed user actually reads at thumbnail size before deciding whether to tap.
-The thumbnail is roughly 60×80 pixels in the feed; if your text is longer than 8 characters per line, the algorithm crops it or the reader can’t parse it in the half-second they spend on each tile.
+Your Xiaohongshu (RedNote) post is shot, edited, and the title is decent.
+Now you have to write the text that overlays the cover image — the thing the explore-feed user actually reads at tile size before deciding whether to tap.
+The full cover is 1080×1440px (3:4, the format the platform’s own size guides say earns the highest tap-through as of June 2026), but in the feed it shrinks to a thumbnail where the title row wraps after roughly 10 Mandarin characters.
+Push past about 8 characters of overlay text per line and either the layout crops it or the reader can’t parse it in the half-second they spend on each tile.
 You need 5 cover-text candidates: line one carries a curiosity or payoff hook (with a number if possible), line two qualifies the audience, and the whole thing avoids the phrase your niche has used to death this season.

 Where AI helps — and where it does not

-AI is excellent at Xiaohongshu-native phrasings, emoji conventions, and turning generic claims into specific hooks — e.g., upgrading a generic “saves money” verb in Mandarin into a quantified one like “saves ¥3000.”
-It can produce 5 candidates fast and pick the one that survives thumbnail size.
-What AI cannot do: know the current trending phrase in your niche this week.
-Phrases churn — what was hot last month is overplayed this month and the algorithm down-weights overused patterns.
-Sanity-check by searching your keyword and skimming the top 20 posts from this week.
+AI is good at Xiaohongshu-native phrasings, emoji conventions, and turning generic claims into specific hooks — for example, upgrading a flat “saves money” verb in Mandarin into a quantified “saves ¥3000.”
+It produces 5 candidates fast and can rank the one that survives thumbnail size.
+What AI cannot do: know the trending phrase in your niche this week.
+Phrases churn — what was hot last month is overplayed this month, and the algorithm down-weights overused patterns.
+Sanity-check by searching your keyword and skimming the top 20 posts from this week before you commit.

 The named failure mode: the long line that gets cropped.
-AI produces a beautifully-written single line of 14-18 characters.
-Half of it gets cut at thumbnail size and the cover reads as gibberish.
-Force the prompt: max 2 lines, 8 characters per line, and have AI declare which candidate works best at 60×80px.
+AI produces a beautifully written single line of 14-18 characters.
+Half of it gets cut at thumbnail size and the cover reads as a fragment.
+Force the prompt: max 2 lines, 8 characters per line, and have AI declare which candidate works best at thumbnail tile size.

 What to feed the AI